castle-engine/castle-model-viewer/embedded_data/fonts/README.md

 ## Why are these 12 fonts not embedded in Castle Game Engine?

 _Castle Game Engine_ contains only a default sans-serif font (not italic, not bold) now.
-The rest of fonts, 11 of them, are only present in the view3dscene now.
+The rest of fonts, 11 of them, are only present in the castle-model-viewer now.

 We do not embed these 11 fonts in _Castle Game Engine_, since most CGE users don't need them: